T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: Abstract

 \section{Abstract}

-Recent text-to-video (T2V) technology advancements, as demonstrated by models such as Gen3, Pika, and Sora, have significantly broadened its applicability and popularity.
-This progress has created a growing demand for accurate quality assessment metrics to evaluate the perceptual quality of text-generated videos and optimize video generation models.
-However, assessing the quality of text-generated videos remains challenging due to the presence of highly complex distortions, such as unnatural actions and phenomena that defy human cognition.
-To address these challenges, we constructed a large-scale benchmark dataset for \textbf{T}ext-generated \textbf{V}ideo \textbf{eval}uation, \textbf{T2VEval-Bench}, comprising 148 textual words and 1,783 videos generated by 12 models.
-During the subjective evaluation, we collected five key scores: overall impression, video quality, aesthetic quality, realness, and text-video consistency.
-For objective evaluation, we developed the \textbf{T2VEval} model, which assesses videos across three branches: quality, realness, and consistency.
-Using an attention-based fusion module, T2VEval effectively integrates features from each branch and predicts scores with the aid of a large oracle model.
-Additionally, we implemented a progressive training strategy, enabling each branch to learn targeted knowledge while maintaining synergy with the others.
+Recent advances in text-to-video (T2V) technology, as demonstrated by models such as Runway Gen-3, Pika, Sora, and Kling, have significantly broadened the applicability and popularity of the technology.
+This progress has created a growing demand for accurate quality assessment metrics to evaluate the perceptual quality of T2V-generated videos and optimize video generation models.
+However, assessing the quality of text-to-video outputs remain challenging due to the presence of highly complex distortions, such as unnatural actions and phenomena that defy human cognition.
+To address these challenges, we constructed T2VEval-Bench, a multi-dimensional benchmark dataset for text-to-video quality evaluation, which contains 148 textual prompts and 1,783 videos generated by 13 T2V models.
+To ensure a comprehensive evaluation, we scored each video on four dimensions in the subjective experiment, which are overall impression, text-video consistency, realness, and technical quality.
+Based on T2VEval-Bench, we developed T2VEval, a multi-branch fusion scheme for T2V quality evaluation.
+T2VEval assesses videos across three branches: text-video consistency, realness, and technical quality.
+Using an attention-based fusion module, T2VEval effectively integrates features from each branch and predicts scores with the aid of a large language model.
+Additionally, we implemented a divide-and-conquer training strategy, enabling each branch to learn targeted knowledge while maintaining synergy with the others.
 Experimental results demonstrate that T2VEval achieves state-of-the-art performance across multiple metrics.
-The dataset and code will be open-sourced upon completion of the follow-up work.

-\section{INTRODUCTION}
+\section{Introduction}